Affiliate links on SoundGuys may earn us a commission. Learn more.

 A lack of connections does not indicate that one model is of worse quality than another, but it can limit or direct how you set up your turntable system.
 Take stock of what you already own to see what else you need in a speaker.

-Sounds like a lot of work, does analog really sound better than digital?
+Sounds like a lot of work, does analog sound better than digital?

 Remember those early digitally remastered CDs that somehow choked the life out of classic albums?
 Yeah, it’s not that digital is worse, but early digital was sort of worse because it was often employed badly.

-The majority of new vinyl records were recorded digitally, so you’re not going to access some mysterious analog nirvana by listening to your digitally recorded vinyl record—at least not because it sounds objectively better.
-After all, it had to be converted to analog via a mastering process that also involves (most likely) digital-to-analog conversion.
-At best, you might be enjoying the vinyl master a little more, because the compression is turned down, or your turntable setup is more favorable to your taste.
+Most new vinyl records were recorded digitally, so you’re not going to access some mysterious analog nirvana by listening to your digitally recorded vinyl record—at least not because it sounds objectively better.
+After all, it had to be converted to analog via a mastering process involving (most likely) digital-to-analog conversion.
+At best, you might enjoy the vinyl master a little more, because the compression is turned down, or your turntable setup is more favorable to your taste.

 If an album was originally recorded digitally, having it on vinyl doesn't make it sound inherently better.

 With vinyl records, you get a physical relationship with music.
 Sometimes that means slowing down and paying better attention so maybe you notice things you wouldn’t otherwise, because you have to get up to flip over the record, or you need to lift the tonearm to skip a song you don’t like.
 To many, these are inconveniences, and they sort of are.
 The occasional pop or hiss from bargain bin records is charming, but you can’t really argue it’s better sound quality when it’s clearly degraded.
 Some records haven’t ever made it to a digital format, and that’s often reason enough to invest in a turntable with dedicated speakers.